skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

 }                                                       |
 ```

-Introducing `VIR_AUTOPTR` in this function simplifies the code flow.
-As the function `virCommandFree()` will be called implicitly, the variable `ret` can now be dropped.
+Introducing `VIR_AUTOPTR` in this function simplified the code flow.
+As the function `virCommandFree()` will be called implicitly, the variable `ret` was dropped.

 #### Another Example: `virNetDevIPAddrAdd` in virnetdevip.c